 The net asset value per unit of a Covered Call ETF, an Alternative ETF and HGY will be computed by adding up the cash, securities and other assets of the Covered Call ETF, the Alternative ETF or HGY less the liabilities and dividing the value of the net assets of the Covered Call ETF, the Alternative ETF or HGY by the total number of Units of the Covered Call ETF, the Alternative ETF or HGY that are outstanding.
 The net asset value per Unit of a Covered Call ETF, of an Alternative ETF or of HGY so determined will be adjusted to the nearest cent per Unit and will remain in effect until the time as at which the next determination of the net asset value per Unit of the Covered Call ETF, the Alternative ETF or HGY is made.
-The net asset value per Unit of a Covered Call ETF, of an Alternative ETF or HGY is made.
-The net asset value per Unit of a Covered Call ETF, of an Alternative ETF or HGY is made.
-The net asset value per Unit of a Covered Call ETF, of an Alternative ETF or HGY is made.
-The net asset value per Unit of a Covered Call ETF, of an Alternative ETF or of HGY will be calculated on each Valuation Day.
+The net asset value per Unit of a Covered Call ETF, of an

+Alternative ETF or of HGY will be calculated on each Valuation Day.
 The base currency of each Covered Call ETF, other than USCC.U, of each Alternative ETF and of HGY is Canadian dollars.
 The base currency of USCC.U is U.S. dollars.